 Toxic Hernia Mesh Plastic

 Some studies and lawsuits say one of the problems with certain hernia mesh is it is made of polypropylene, a plastic that may be toxic in the body.
-Though polyethylene is supposed to be safe, according to one Material Data Safety Sheet from the chemical company LyondellBasell, polypropylene is not safe for “applications involving permanent implantation into the body.”
+Though polyethylene is supposed to be safe, according to a material data safety Sheet from the chemical company LyondellBasell, polypropylene is not safe for “applications involving permanent implantation into the body.”

-During a 2013 transvaginal mesh trial against C.R.
-Bard, emails surfaced revealing the company’s Davol hernia mesh unit used plastic not suitable for human implantation.
-According to a Bloomberg report, the plastic’s manufacturer — chemical company Chevron Phillips — told Bard the polypropylene resin should not be permanently implanted in people.
-Davol told manufacturers to continue making the mesh from the Chevron Phillips plastic and agreed to cover any legal costs or damages, according to the emails.
+Bloomberg reported that chemical company Chevron Phillips, which makes the plastic, told Bard Davol the polypropylene resin should not be permanently implanted in people.
+But Bard Davol told manufacturers to continue making mesh from the Chevron Phillips plastic and agreed to cover any legal costs or damages.